-All filtering and monitoring of technological devices, where they are deployed, are monitored by the Designated Safeguarding Team at ESF, including advice on managing risks associated with misinformation, disinformation, and generative AI.

-Safer Recruiting involving Learners
+All filtering and monitoring of technological devices are monitored by the Designated Safeguarding Team at ESF, including advice on managing risks associated with misinformation, disinformation, and generative AI.Safer Recruiting involving Learners

 ESF does NOT recruit the learners.
 Schools interview and carry out their own safer recruitment.